 - Assisting an adult with general household matters such as managing cash, paying bills or shopping on their behalf.

-For both Regulated Activity with Adults and Regulated Activity with Children, any activity that is carried out in the course of family relationships and personal, non-commercial relationships is not classed as Regulated Activity.
+For both RA with Adults and RA with Children, any activity that is carried out in the course of family relationships and personal, non-commercial relationships is not classed as Regulated Activity.